 One of the topics I love most is how we, as parents and teachers address big emotions, big worries, and big behaviors in the little people we care for.
 As adults we often don’t realize how much experience we have with emotions; labeling them, reconciling them, ignoring them and how we have used these experiences to guide how we behave no matter what our feelings are.
+We have options available to us, like natural remedies, Green Malay Kratom, and even valerian root when it gets especially rough.
+Children suffering from anxiety do not have access to supplements or coping mechanisms that adults do.
 Children in our homes and classrooms don’t have nearly the skill we do, the vocabulary required to express emotions, or the self-regulation to always handle big emotions, big worries, or big behaviors appropriately.
 We need to expect that they need help as they develop appropriate responses and one way to help them is with art.
 You have probably heard of art therapy, and you may know that sensory play like play dough, slime, swinging, jumping on a trampoline, etc… are great options for children as they process emotions but let me give you a few concrete resources that can help you without having to buy big gross motor equipment or turn your bathroom into a slime factory.
 One great way to do this is with simple art projects and a perfect resource for that is the book The Artful Parent by Jean Van’t Hul

 This is not a sponsored post, but it does contain affiliate links.